 Cairn creates value by identifying assets it can add value to through exploration activity including seismic surveying and drilling.
 If successful, exploration activity can create material value.

-We hold emerging acreage in Senegal, Mexico, Norway and entry option to Mauritania; frontier acreage in Suriname, Côte d’Ivoire and Republic of Ireland; and mature acreage in the UK and Norway.
+We hold emerging acreage in Senegal, Mexico, Norway, Israel and an entry option to Mauritania; frontier acreage in Suriname, Côte d’Ivoire, Nicaragua and Republic of Ireland; and mature acreage in the UK and Norway.

 Cairn adds value by progressing discoveries through the appraisal and development stages or acquiring new assets at this stage in the oil and gas life cycle.